tylerharter/cs301-projects/fall19/p5/README.md

     return project.get_name(worst_idx)
 ```

-Hint: You can import the module `labproject` we created in the lab, and use
+Hint: You can copy the functions from the `labproject.py` we created
-any function from there.
-In order to import it, first copy/paste `labproject.py`
-into the P5 directory.
+in the lab and paste them in your notebook.

 ### Q10: What was the deadliest hurricane between 2010 and 2019 (inclusive)?

+For this in the following, consider count a hurricane as in the year it was formed (not dissipated).

 ### Q11: What was the deadliest hurricane of the 20th century (1901 to 2000, inclusive)?